Sourcerer: Sample-based Maximum Entropy Source Distribution Estimation: Introduction

 \section{Introduction}

 In many scientific and engineering disciplines, mathematical and computational simulators are used to gain mechanistic insights.
 A common challenge is to identify parameter settings of such simulators that make their outputs compatible with a set of empirical observations.
-For example, by finding a distribution of parameters that, when passed through the simulator, produces a distribution of outputs that matches that of the empirical observations.
+For example, by finding a distribution of parameters that, when passed through the simulator, produces a distribution of outputs that matches that of the empirical dataset of observations.

 Suppose we have a stochastic simulator with input parameters $\theta$ and output $x$, which allows us to generate samples from the forward model $p(x|\theta)$ (which is usually intractable).
 We have acquired a dataset $\mathcal{D} = \{x_{1},...,x_{n}\}$ of observations with empirical distribution $p_{o}(x)$, and want to identify a distribution $q(\theta)$ over parameters that, once passed through the simulator, yields a ``pushforward'' distribution of simulations $q^{\#}(x)=\int p(x|\theta) q(\theta) d\theta$ that is indistinguishable from the empirical distribution.
+This setting is known by different names in different disciplines, for example as \textit{unfolding} in high energy physics \citep{Cowan1998StatisticalPhysics}, \textit{stochastic inverse problems} in various disciplines \citep{ButlerStochasticInverseProblems}, \textit{population of models} in electrophysiology \citep{Lawson2018POM} and \textit{population inference} in gravitational wave astronomy \citep{ThraneGWpopulationinference}.
+Adopting the terminology of \citet{Vandegar2020}, we refer to this task as \textit{source distribution estimation}.